harrycresswell/harry/content/articles/listing-content-in-hugo.md

 But using range alone won't return any data.

 To get hold of our pages, we need to pass a [page variable](https://gohugo.io/variables/page/) to the range function.
-This variable will give you access to different collections of content, depending on which variable you pass in.
+This variable will give you access to different collections of content, depending on which variable you pass in and which template you write the code in.

 There’s quite a few different variables you can choose from, but for now, let’s focus on some of the main ones.